AIski/SpaceX-Rockets-Repository/README.md

 11.Run into a bug while manual testing.
 Rocket returned from first mission, but the link between Rocket and Mission was not broken - it should.
    Lets add a test for this case and then fix it.

+Todo:
-Todo: normalize equals, preferably no =='s.
-Normalize error messages.
+- ~~normalize equals, preferably no =='s.
+Normalize error messages.~~ DONE
-// simplify the name not found tests, we probably could do just one test, for all methods that use that call.
+- ~~simplify the name not found tests, we probably could do just one test, for all methods that use that call.~~ we will drop it for now, stick to API-level tests, meaning true contracts.
-// _~~Double check access modifiers for Rocket and Mission getters.~~_ DONE
+- ~~Double check access modifiers for Rocket and Mission getters.~~ DONE
-// ~~Extract mapping to separate class from InMemorySpaceXRocketsRepository.~~ DONE
+- ~~Extract mapping to separate class from InMemorySpaceXRocketsRepository.~~ DONE
-// Implement equals and hashcode for Mission and Rocket for equals to work properly.
+- ~~Implement equals and hashcode for Mission and Rocket for equals to work properly.~~
-// Mission methods rocket - write extra ensureCanLaunch, etc methods?
+- Mission methods rocket - write extra ensureCanLaunch, etc methods?